sheneman/ViT/README.md

 # ViT
-An implementation of a Vision Transformer (ViT)
+An implementation of Vision Transformers from scratch